ddannyc/slim-app/README.md

 # A little album

-+ Happy new year 2016
-+ little album site base on Slim 3 framework(https://github.com/slimphp/Slim)
+A little album base on [Slim framework](https://github.com/slimphp/Slim)